Tutorial: Connect to a managed Eureka Server for Spring in Azure Container Apps

 To view the dashboard, you need to have at least the Microsoft.App/managedEnvironments/write

 role assigned to your account on the managed environment resource.
-You can either explicitly assign Owner
+You can explicitly assign the Owner

 or Contributor

-role on the resource or follow the steps to create a custom role definition and assign it to your account.
+role on the resource.
+You can also follow the steps to create a custom role definition and assign it to your account.

 az role definition create --role-definition '{ "Name": "<YOUR_ROLE_NAME>", "IsCustom": true, "Description": "Can access managed Java Component dashboards in managed environments", "Actions": [ "Microsoft.App/managedEnvironments/write" ], "AssignableScopes": ["/subscriptions/<SUBSCRIPTION_ID>"] }'

-Make sure to replace placeholder in between the
+Make sure to replace the placeholder in between the

 <>